EpicEric/yazip-motivation/README.md

 [&D {origin: github,user: epiceric,&E repo: basicc},{<<: *D,user: berna-l,*E: sts-docs},{<<: *D,*E: mtmg.com.br}]
 ```

 Anchors within anchors let us replicate the same object or strings over and over when only a few fields actually change.
+The better the common denominator (i.e. the object with the closest fields to all other objects), the better the compression.

-__Result__: YAZip's final size is 66.9% of the minified JSON's, and 125.6% of Protobuf's.
+__Result__: YAZip's final size is 66.9% of the minified JSON's, 86.9% of MessagePack's, and 125.6% of Protobuf's.

 ## Implementation